Community

 Benefits to local economy

-Estimated 400 jobs in first five years
+Estimated 300 to 400 jobs in first five years

 Estimated €2 billion in taxes over the life of the project